eMetaboHUB/Forum-DiseasesChem/README.md

 - skos: https://www.w3.org/2009/08/skos-reference/skos.rdf
 - ChemOnt: http://classyfire.wishartlab.com/downloads

 *Warnings:* For ChemOnt, ontology file was downloaded at http://classyfire.wishartlab.com/downloads, but to be loaded in Virtuoso, the file need to be converter in an other format than *.obo*.
-Using Protege (https://protege.stanford.edu/) ChemOnt_2_1.obo was converted in a turtle format and ChemOnt_2_1.ttl is actually used.
+Using Protege (https://protege.stanford.edu/) ChemOnt_2_1.obo was converted in a turtle format and ChemOnt_2_1.ttl.

 **Warnings:** This procedure creates two upload files: pre_upload.sh and upload_data.sh. pre_upload.sh is a light version of upload_data.sh which is loading only data needed to compute associations.
-Thus, it does only load a small part of PubChem Compound graph, setting compound types, and does not load PubChem Descriptor graph, which are huge graphs.
-This light upload version can be used to have a light version of the RDF triplestore, without all information about compounds, as it need approximately 500 G0 of RAM to load all graphs !
-But, these both upload files contains duplicate information and **must not** be loaded on the same Virtuoso session !
+Thus, it does only load a small part of PubChem Compound graph, setting compound types, and does not load PubChem Descriptor graphs, which are huge graphs.
+This light upload version can be used to have a light version of the RDF triplestore, without all information about compounds.
+Also, these both upload files contains duplicate information and **must not** be loaded on the same Virtuoso session !

-### 2.2 - Download RDF files from FTP
+### 2.2 - Or ...
+Download RDF files from FTP

 Several datasets are used to compute associations between studied entities.
 Some dataset are provided by some external resources (eg. PubChem, MeSH, ...) and some others are created (eg. PMID_CID, EnrichmentAnalysis, ...).
 Each dataset is contained in a specific named graph, for which metadata are annotated, providing useful information (See Versionning section).
 Among these metadata, the *void:dataDump* predicate provides the location of the corresponding data files, which then can be downloaded.
 Dataset from external ressource can be downloaded from their corresponding FTP server, while all created data, used in the current release, can be found on the FORUM ftp server at ftp://FORUM/.
 Files used to upload datasets in the Virutoso triples store, originally created by the workflow, are also provided.